browserengineering/book/book/embeds.md

 iframes.
 Reiterating the main points:

-* Embedded content is a way to allow "non-HTML" content---images, video, canvas, iframes, input elements or plugins---to be added to a webpage.
+* Embedded content is a way to allow "non-HTML" content---images, video, canvas, iframes, input elements or plugins---to be added to a web page.

+* Images are relatively easy to add as long as you have a good decoding library at hand, but need some care for layout and decoding optimizations.

 * Over time, plugins that are not PDF viewers, images or video have been replaced with the more general-purpose *iframe* element, which over time has